microPIECE-team/microPIECE/README.md

 ### OUTPUT

+- pseudo mirBASE dat file: `final_mirbase_pseudofile.dat`

+    A pseudo mirBASE dat file containing all precursor sequences with their named mature sequences and their coordinates.
+It only contain the fields:

+    - `ID`
+    - `FH` and `FT`
+    - `SQ`

 - mature miRNA set: `mature_combined_mirbase_novel.fa`

     mature microRNA set, containing novels and miRBase-completed (if mined), together with the known miRNAs from miRBase